 As in any modelling study, our framework in its current form involves a range of different assumptions.
 We followed previous publications in which the Cori method has been used [5] and assumed that the time series datasets from which we estimated Rt represent numbers of new symptomatic cases each day.
-In the disease incidence time series data, it is then assumed that each infectee appear after their infector following a time period that reflects a random draw from the serial interval distribution, which is assumed to always take positive values.
+In the disease incidence time series data, it is then assumed that each infectee appears after their infector following a time period that reflects a random draw from the serial interval distribution, which is assumed to always take strictly positive values.
 However, in reality, realised serial intervals can be negative (if an infectee develops symptoms before their infector; this is not uncommon, for example, for transmission of SARS-CoV-2 [39–41]).
-Rather than using disease incidence time series and the serial interval distribution, it is possible to apply both the Cori method and the simulation-based method using data describing incidence of infections and the generation time distribution.
+Rather than using disease incidence time series, it is possible to apply both the Cori method and the simulation-based method to data describing incidence of infections, replacing the input serial interval distribution with the distribution of the generation time (the interval between infection times of infector-infectee pairs).
 This can be beneficial as realised generation times are always positive.
-However, a challenge with doing this is that new infections are not observed (at least until the infected individuals develop symptoms or are tested for infection), so further inference is required to estimate numbers of infections and the generation time [8,42–44].
+However, since times of infection are often unknown, infection incidence data are typically not observed directly, so further inference is required to estimate numbers of infections and the generation time [8,42–44].

 In our analyses, we assumed that all cases in the disease incidence time series (after the first timestep) arose as a result of transmission within the population under consideration, and that all cases were recorded.
 In reality, some infected individuals may become infected outside the local population [5,10,45,46], and under-reporting of cases is likely for many pathogens [47–49].
 Extension of our method to account for these features of real-world outbreaks is a target for future research.
 Similarly, our method assumes that a Poisson distributed number of cases occur in each timestep of the modified renewal equation model.
 Considering different possible probability distributions, including accounting for the possibility of superspreading events on some days [19,20], is another possible area for future work.